arangodb/arangodb/Documentation/DocuBlocks/Rest/Graph/general_graph_vertex_get_http_examples.md

 The response code.

 @RESTREPLYBODY{errorNum,integer,required,}
-ArangoDB error number for the error that occured.
+ArangoDB error number for the error that occurred.

 @RESTREPLYBODY{errorMessage,string,required,}
 A message created for this error.

 @RESTRETURNCODE{403}
 Returned if your user has insufficient rights.
-In order to update vertices in the graph  you at least need to have the following privileges:
+In order to update vertices in the graph  you at least need to have the following privileges:<br>
   1. `Read Only` access on the Database.
   2. `Read Only` access on the given collection.